 Lidl’s wine range is reliable and occasionally surprising, with the best Lidl wines representative of some astute buying and astonishing value.
-Whatever your interpretation of ‘good value’ may be, there’s no denying that the ‘discounter’ supermarkets have established a niche for unmissable deals.
+Whatever your interpretation of ‘value’ might be, there’s no doubt that the ‘discounters’ have established a niche for unmissable deals in the drinks aisles.

 The best Lidl wines are representative of some astute buying and astonishing value

-A definite highlight was the Deluxe Coonawarra Cabernet Sauvignon, which impressed with depth, structure, and varietal clarity – a serious wine at a very modest price point.
-The Champagne at £13.99 is also worth flagging: it may not be the most refined fizz around, but it’s hard to argue with the value proposition.
-More broadly, the tasting supported the view that Lidl continues to punch above its weight in some categories, particularly in aromatic whites, Southern French rosés, and a few well-judged entries from Australia and Italy.
+An enduring highlight of the range is the Deluxe Coonawarra Cabernet Sauvignon, which impresses with depth, structure and varietal clarity.
+It’s a serious wine at a very modest price point.
+The Champagne at £19.99 with the Lidl Plus app is also worthy of consideration: it was introduced as a bargain sparkler for Christmas 2025 but remains on sale – it’s hard to argue with the value for money.
+Generally, the current range supports the view that Lidl continues to punch above its weight in some categories, particularly in whites and a few well-judged entries from Australia and Italy.

-Ultimately, if you’re looking for everyday wines that deliver flavour and balance without a hefty price tag, there are a number of decent options here.
-Seek out the top scorers for the best return on your spend — and if you’re planning a summer barbecue or casual dinner, there are some well-suited choices, particularly in the £6–£9 bracket.
+Ultimately, if you’re looking for everyday wines that deliver flavour and balance without a hefty price tag, there are a number of decent options at Lidl.
+Seek out the top scorers below for the best return on your spend – and if you’re planning a casual dinner, there are some great choices.

-Take a look below at my pick of the best Lidl wines to get your hands on this year.
+Take a look below at the best Lidl wines to put in your basket in 2026.

 What are the IWSC Drinks Supermarket of the Year Awards?